-- provide housing staff working at or aspiring to a supervisory or management level with a qualification to suit their needs, - develop skills and knowledge for the current challenges in housing and responsive repairs, - and prepare learners for further study in housing related qualifications at level 5 / under graduate level.
+- Provide housing staff working at or aspiring to a supervisory or management level with a qualification to suit their needs. - Develop skills and knowledge for the current challenges in housing and planned maintenance. - And prepare learners for further study in housing related qualifications at level 5 / under graduate level.